mateuszborowskiep/GCP_Professional_Architect/Q&A.md

 A microservices has intermittent problems that burst logs.
 How can you trap it for live debugging
 D. Set a log metric in Stackdriver logging, alert on it past a threshold (https://cloud.google.com/logging/docs)

+Last week a region had a 1% failure rate in web tier VMs?
+How should you respond?
+C. Perform a root cause analysis, reviewing cloud provider and deployment details to prevent similar future failures